CHollingworth/Lampray/docs/building-from-source.md

 > **Note:** In most cases, Lampray can find your 7-zip installation.
 However, if it's located in a non-standard location, you'll need to [manually set the path to 7-Zip](./customizing-lampray.md#setting-the-path-to-7-zip).

-You can either use your install these dependencies manually or use the included setup script.
+You can either these dependencies manually or use the included setup script.
 To use the setup script, run the following command:

 ```bash
 ~/Lampray/setup.sh